 In this section, our intrusion detection system named Komondor is presented.
-Its most important novelty is that it uses the Kademlia DHT to store intrusion data and to disseminate information about detected events.
+Its most important novelty is that it uses the Kademlia DHT as a substrate network to store intrusion data and to disseminate information about detected events [1].
 Having analyzed the collected events, Komondor correlation units may start an alert procedure notifying other nodes of the possible danger if necessary.